The term AWS microservices is a bit of a misnomer. AWS, also known as Amazon Web Services, is a cloud platform created and powered by Amazon.

 - Amazon CloudWatch

 CloudTrail is used for logging and monitoring activity across the infrastructure of your microservices app.
-This tool dramatically simplifies security analysis, but it can also track resource changes and troubleshoot issues.
+This tool dramatically simplifies security analysis, but it can also track resource changes and troubleshoot issues with your microservices workflow.

 CloudWatch is used to monitor log files, track metrics, and automatically react to changes to your services.
 If your microservices architecture is complex, CloudWatch can help you simplify the management and security of your resources.